 European Reference Networks (ERNs) are virtual networks involving healthcare providers across Europe.
 They aim to tackle complex or rare diseases and conditions that require highly specialised treatment and concentrated knowledge and resources.
 EURACAN is the ERN for adult rare solid cancers.

-NPF’s CEO, Catherine, attended the first EURACAN meeting of all domains on the 6th and 7th January.
+NPF’s CEO, Catherine, attended the EURACAN meeting of all domains on the 6th and 7th January.
 Of course as you can imagine BREXIT was a hot topic!

 There were various discussions about the funding issues for the EURACAN initiatives, access for patients and health care professionals who are not within a specialist service, and where there may not be a specialist service in their country.